 Reports-Reports of the student's grades are made to the parents shortly after the close of each quarter.
-The parents are notified if a student is performing unsatisfactorily.
+The parents are notified about midway in the quarter if a student is performing unsatisfactorily.

 Withdrawal-A student who for any reason finds it necessary to withdraw at any time other than the close of a quarter is required to get permission; otherwise a letter of honorable dismissal cannot be granted.